|

 While not every dog owner chooses to crate-train their pups, crating is an exceedingly helpful strategy for reducing your puppy’s risk of developing separation anxiety.
 It may even help it get used to sleeping through the night.

-When you crate-train successfully, your puppy’s crate will serve as a place of safety and security.
+When you crate-train successfully, your puppy’s crate will serve as a safe and secure place.

 Select a location for your puppy’s crate that inspires comfort, like the family room.

 Make sure the crate has a cozy bed or blanket.
-When placing your puppy in or around the crate, keep your voice cheerful and supportive (crates should never be used as a punishment).
+When placing your puppy in or around the crate, keep your voice cheerful and supportive; crates should never be used as a form of punishment.
 Leave a path of treats to the open crate door and, eventually, into the physical crate.

 Don’t force it; it may take your puppy several days to get comfortable entering the crate.